To report a bias incident or hate crime, please use the BIRT online reporting form.

 Can I report a bias incident or hate crime to a team member instead of Public Safety of the Police?

 Yes!
 You can use the online reporting form to make a report.
 However, if it is a crime of violence, contact Public Safety immediately at 925.631.4282.
-You can contact a member of the Bias Incident Response Team and ask for assistance in making a report Public Safety.
+You can also contact a BIRT member to ask for assistance in making a Public Safety report.

 Who do I report a bias incident to that occurred off campus?

 Local police departments and sheriff's departments throughout California have all received training in the taking of bias incident and hate crime reports.
 Incidents need to be reported to the law enforcement agency responsible for the location where the incident occurred.
-Students and staff can get assistance in making a report to another agency by Public Safety or one of the co-chairs of the Bias Incident Response Team.
+Students and staff can get assistance in making a report to another agency by Public Safety or one of the BIRT Co-Chairs.

 How can I find out about prior incidents and about safety at Saint Mary’s College?